 Brock’s podcast is called Second Wind Fitness and you can find it anywhere you listen to audio.
 Brock is also a former writer and podcaster for Scientific American and a past co-host of the podcast Change Academy with Monica Reinagel.
 He has appeared as a guest and co-host on many health and wellness podcasts, such as: Fat-Burning Man, Ben Greenfield Fitness, Primal Blueprint, Primal Endurance, B.Rad Podcast, Happy Brain, Endurance Planet, and The Whole Athlete.

-After years of using training plans out of books, off websites and from magazines, Brock decided to take his own coaching into his own hands.
-So he attended courses and seminars, read books, listened to podcasts, got a number of certifications and became his own coach.
-Realizing the value of someone else overseeing a fitness plan and (more importantly) the body’s reaction to it, Brock decided to work with Tania Jones and Lioudmila Kortchaguina from Goal Speed Coaching and saw some amazing results.
-Continue reading “Coaching”
+Brock Armstrong Coaching History: After years of using training plans from books, websites, and from magazines, Brock decided to take his own coaching into his own hands.
+So he attended courses and seminars, read books, listened to podcasts, trained with Canadian record holders, got a number of certifications, and became his own coach.

 Or you can send me an email: me [at] brockarmstrong [dot] com (but you know, written like a real person, not a spammer)

 To book Brock for an online or in-person event, please email email@example.com or call 646-307-5567.
 More info at macmillanspeakers.com/speaker/brock-armstrong/